Blockstream/docs/README.md

 View the site by browsing to: http://127.0.0.1:4000

-Note: For some changes to take effect you may need to restart the server.
+Note: For some changes to take effect, you may need to restart the server.
 Use Ctrl+c to stop the server and start it again using the "bundle exec jekyll serve" command.

 ### To propose changes to Blockstream Docs